celery/celery/docs/faq.rst

 Misconfiguration of Celery can eventually lead to a crash on older version of RabbitMQ.
-Even if it doesn't crash, this can still consume a lot of resources, so it is very important that you are aware of the common pitfalls.
+Even if it doesn't crash, this can still consume a lot of resources, so it's important that you're aware of the common pitfalls.

 * Events.